FAQ

 Is it true that I need approval to make any change to my house?

 Not necessarily.
-Before April 2003, all modifications to the exterior of your home required a two-step approval.
+Before April 2003, ALL modifications to the exterior of your home required a two-step approval.

-1. First, from your Eagles Bluff Design Review Committee (DRC);
+- A review by your Eagles Bluff Design Review Committee (DRC);

-After April 2003, and recently updated in 2021, certain modifications that clearly meet Cañada Hills Association Design Review Committee guidelines AND our CC&R’s do not require prior approval.
-This can be confusing, so our recommendation is to check with our HOA Manager, well before proceeding with any modification to the exterior of your property.
+This can be confusing, so our recommendation is to check with any Board member well before proceeding with any modification to the exterior of your property.

 What gives?
 The Board or some Committee has the right to tell me what I can’t do with my house and my yard?